Bourbon Reforms: Mining

 The Bourbons implemented a range of mining reforms to reverse the decline of mines in New Spain and in accordance with the Bourbon's goals to increase the wealth of Spain.
 The mines had been declining due to technological issues and high costs: as tunnels deepened, flooding became easier and it became more expensive and time-consuming to extract mineral ores.
 Therefore, the Spanish Crown attempted to revitalize the mines and create new ones through a series of reforms.
 These included giving the mine owners control over labor costs through lower salaries, lowering the prices of gunpowder and organizing its supply more efficiently, as well as a steadier and cheaper supply of mercury which was used for refining silver ores.
 The reforms also gave tax exemptions to mine production.
 In 1787, mining ordinances of New Spain and the Tribunal de Minería in Lima were created, to handle and make more efficient mining production.
 In 1792, the Tribunal opened a new mining school, the Royal Mining Seminary, with limited success.

 There was much growth in mine production under the Bourbons, with silver output increasing by over 15 million Pesos in Mexico alone.
-Some historians attribute this growth to the Bourbon reforms, whereas others attribute it more to the rising investments of entrepreneurs into mining during this period.
-For example, regarding Zacatecas, a mining region with huge turnover in mining production, historian Tandeter argues that “There the rise of the first quarter of the century can be attributed to individual entrepreneurs.”
+Some historians attribute this growth to the Bourbon Reforms, whereas others attribute it more to the rising investments of entrepreneurs into mining during this period.
+For example, regarding Zacatecas, a mining region with huge turnover in mining production, historian Enrique Tandeter argues that "There the rise of the first quarter of the century can be attributed to individual entrepreneurs."
 Entrepreneurial investments allowed for improvements in mining technology and lower costs.
+However, at the mercury mine of Santa Bárbara de Huancavelica, Peru, it has been suggested that the reforms were behind the mining disaster of 1786 that killed over 100 persons and greatly reduced the mine's output.
+Administrative reforms eliminating the miner's guild role in governance in the mine removed traditional checks and balances at the same time output was required to increase.
+The reforms also initiated a period of high overturn of mine managers.
+Albeit production in Huancavelica was already in decline at the time, the collapse made the mines in Spanish America rely increasingly on quicksilver imported from Almadén in Spain.

 The city of Potosí saw increases in silver production.
 Mita was still in place, but through purchasing the rights of mita from miners who had been given mita quotas and incorporating themselves into the infrastructure of forcible sale of goods to the indigenous, merchants were still able to participate in mining.
 These merchants were income-pursuing more than they were profit-pursuing when purchasing the rights of mita, while also seeking profit in the forcible sale of goods to the indigenous.
 However, to clarify, ‘forcible sale’ is a phrase that ought to be read with caution.
 The evidence indicates that there were indigenous peoples who would participate in the purchase of goods from these merchants willingly, and that mules used in mule trains helped to facilitate their own internal economy.